Voisin X: Development

 With the failure of the 1915 and 1916 bomber contests to produce any usable types to replace the Voisin V, French aircraft manufacturing company Voisin was asked to produce an interim type pending the development of the next generation of bombers.
 This began with the Voisin VII which was itself an enlarged V, but was underpowered, and was soon followed by the Voisin VIII, which suffered severe reliability problems.
 As with the VIII, two versions were to be built, a night bomber, and an aircraft armed with a large single shot 37 mm Hotchkiss cannon.
 By the time the X appeared, the cannon had been found to be of little use and most of those built as LBR/Ca.2s were converted into bombers with the cannons removed.
 Those LBRs fitted with the cannon had the pilot in the rear seat, while in the LAR, the pilot sat in the front seat, while the rear occupant could be equipped with a light machine gun such as a Lewis.
 On some aircraft, the observer's gun was mounted on a ring that was inclined forward to make forward movement easier against the wind.

-Like the previous Voisins going back to the Voisin III, the Voisin VIII had a steel tube structure to provide adequate strength, covered with aluminium sheet on the fuselage nacelle and doped fabric on the flying surfaces.
+Like the earlier Voisin models, dating back to the 1910 Type de Course, the Voisin X featured a robust steel-tube structure.
+The tubular structure was covered with aluminium sheet on the fuselage nacelle and doped fabric on the flying surfaces.
 The fuselage was square in section, with no attempt at reducing drag.
 The 3-bay wings had a constant chord and square tips, and the top wings were slightly greater in span than the lower wings.
 The cruciform tail was mounted on booms which tapered in plan view to a vertical knife edge that formed the rudder post.
 The all-flying rudder and elevator were aerodynamically balanced and had no fixed surfaces.
 Unusually for the period, and because it had no skid to drag it to a stop, it was equipped with drum brakes on the rear wheels.
 Like the Voisin VIII, the X was fitted with two large strut mounted teardrop fuel tanks that could be jettisoned in the event of a fire.
 Also, as with the VIII, the X was usually fitted with tall individual exhaust stacks projecting above the top wing.
 Due to the change from a V-8 to a V-12 there were additional stacks, and some examples had a muffler installed.
 A small additional aerodynamic counterbalance was sometimes also added at the bottom of the rudder.